-- 2.1 CLOSING.
+2.1 CLOSING.
 Closing will occur on the Effective Date.
 If Closing does not occur on or before June 30, 1999 ("Termination Date"), either Glacier or Big Sky may terminate this Agreement in accordance with Section 7.
-Unless Glacier and Big Sky agree upon a later date, the Effective Date will be a date mutually acceptable to Glacier and Big Sky within 30 calendar days after the following: - (a) each condition precedent set forth in Section 5 has been either fulfilled or waived; and
+Unless Glacier and Big Sky agree upon a later date, the Effective Date will be a date mutually acceptable to Glacier and Big Sky within 30 calendar days after the following:

-- (b) each approval required by Section 5 has been granted, and all applicable waiting periods have expired. - 2.2 EVENTS OF CLOSING.
-On the Effective Date, all properly executed documents required by this Agreement will be delivered to the proper party in form consistent with this Agreement.
-If any party fails to deliver a required document on the Effective Date or otherwise defaults under this Agreement on or before the Effective Date, then the Transaction will not occur unless the adversely affected party waives the default. - 2.3 PLACE OF CLOSING.
-Unless Glacier and Big Sky agree otherwise, Closing will occur on the Effective Date at Glacier's main office, 202 Main Street, Kalispell, Montana.
+(a) each condition precedent set forth in Section 5 has been either fulfilled or waived; and

+- EVENTS OF CLOSING.
+On the Effective Date, all properly executed documents 2.2 required by this Agreement will be delivered to the proper party in form consistent with this Agreement.
+If any party fails to deliver a required document on the Effective Date or otherwise defaults under this Agreement on or before the Effective Date, then the Transaction will not occur unless the adversely affected party waives the default. - PLACE OF CLOSING.
+Unless Glacier and Big Sky agree otherwise, Closing will 2.3 occur on the Effective Date at Glacier's main office, 202 Main Street, Kalispell, Montana.